Zimbabwe: Minister Reaches for Pensioners’ Money

 Charles Chinyama, Mupfumira’s lawyer, reportedly said that the minister did not personally benefit from the deals and should be freed on bail.

-Minister Mupfumira, according to reports, has been the first high official charged with serious financial embezzlements after the Zimbabwean President Emmerson Mnangagwa promised last week “tough action” against corruption, believed to cost the country some $1 billion per year and thus keeping it low on the Transparency International Corruption Index - 160th of 180, scoring only 22 out of 100 points.
+Minister Mupfumira, according to reports, has been the first high official charged with serious financial embezzlements after the Zimbabwean President Emmerson Mnangagwa promised last week “tough action” against corruption, believed to cost the country some $1 billion per year and keeping it low on the Transparency International Corruption Index - 160th of 180, and scoring only 22 out of 100 points.

 ZACC said it is currently pursuing more than 200 possible corruption cases in the country.